FunkMarvel/FYS3150_Project_1/README.md

 ```console
 $ python3 data_analysis.py plot
 ```
+in the src directory.

 ## Usage:
 The python 3 script "data_analysis.py" builds and runs the cpp implementations of the Thomas' algorithm, and LU-decomposition.
 The script takes in 3 optional command line arguments (see below).
+Remember to run the script from inside the src directory.
 The command line arguments can be mixed and matched in any order:
 ```console
 $ python3 data_analysis.py 4 plot error
 ```